 Editors’ Choice: Overlanding Fridges & Freezers

-At the top of this post are fridges we’ve reviewed hands-on in order in which they’ve been tested.
-Beneath that are fridges we like but haven’t officially tested, in the “Honorable Mentions” category.
+At the top of this post are fridges we’ve reviewed hands-on in the order in which they’ve been tested.
+Beneath that are fridges we like but haven’t officially tested in the “Honorable Mentions” category.

 Photo by Josh Ashcroft

 Dometic’s CFX3 45, despite its name, is actually a 46-liter fridge.
-Having lived with it for many months over several overland expeditions, I can say I absolutely adore it.
-It won me over with its compact size compared to its large interior volume, awesome user interface and features, and its efficiency build quality.
-Though Dometic fridges aren’t the most affordable options on the market, like most good overland equipment, they fall into the ‘buy once, cry once’ category, and deserve to be atop every overlander’s shopping list.
+And over months of testing during various trips, it’s continued to excel in terms of performance and durability.
+Its stand-out features include a compact size compared to its large interior volume, an awesome user interface and features, and excellent build quality, just to name a few.
+Though Dometic fridges aren’t the most affordable options on the market, like most good overland equipment, they fall into the ‘buy once, cry once’ category and deserve to be atop every overlander’s shopping list.
 Read our full review here.

 National Luna — Legacy 50L Dual-Control